sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

   :autograde: unittest
   :practice: T

-  Run the following code to see the song This Old Man print out using the verse and chorus methods.
+  Run the following code to see the lines of the song printed using the verse and chorus methods.
 Use the CodeLens tool to watch how the actual arguments are passed into the formal parameters each time the verse method is called.
 Can you add verse three with the rhyme "knee"?
   Can you add verse four with the rhyme "door"?
 How many verses do you know?